IskandarGhobril/empanada/_sections/intro.md

   <p class="question-subtext">Are the millions of people trying to read the market actually destabilizing it?
 Is the patient's support system... <em>toxic</em>?</p>
 </div> -->
 <section class="central-question">
-  <span class="central-label">The Central Clinical Question</span>
+  <span class="central-label">THE CENTRAL CLINICAL QUESTION</span>

   <h2 class="central-title">
     Do investors’ predictions pull the market in a certain direction, or are they largely reactions to market movements that have already begun?
   </h2>

   <div class="central-divider"></div>

   <p class="central-subtext">
     Are the millions of people trying to read the market actually destabilizing it?
-    Is the patient’s support system… <em>toxic</em>?
+    Is the patient's support system… <em>toxic</em>?
   </p>
 </section>